pmav99/git-rewrite/README.md

 ## Introduction

-Manually editing AUTHOR and COMMITTER data can be a pain.
+Editing `GIT_AUTHOR` and `GIT_COMMITTER` data for multiple commits can be a pain.
+Editing dates even more so.

 This script tries to make the process somewhat easier.
+It works by creating a new branch, applying the changes there and letting the user to actually decide if he wants to keep the branch or throw it away.

+The supported fields are:

+- `AUTHOR_NAME`
+- `AUTHOR_EMAIL`
+- `AUTHOR_DATE`
+- `COMMITTER_NAME`
+- `COMMITTER_EMAIL`
+- `COMMITTER_DATE`

+## Example

 Let's assume that we have the following repo and that we want to change the AUTHOR data for commits `C` and `D`